Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Magoosh basically gives you access to a library of 90+ hours of short video lessons, and you work through them in your own manner.
 They do suggest videos for you based on performance, but it is generally up to the user what to do each day – watch video lessons, work practice problems and review answers, take a practice test, etc.

 I will paste a snapshot from each company’s video lessons below and you’ll be able to tell from a still image which prep provider has the better video lessons.
-Here’s a look at Blueprint’s video lessons:

 And Magoosh’s video lessons:

 And this is what Blueprint is known for – engaging, informative and all-around top tier video lectures.
 They incorporate graphics, funny cartoons and silly little animations into their lessons to hold your attention.

 For students that don’t care about theatrics and high production value, these videos lessons are perfectly serviceable.
 And to be clear, the content is rock solid (as is Blueprint’s if that wasn’t clear).
 There is just a massive gap in delivery and engagement.

 This one is another cut and dry category.
 Magoosh doesn’t offer any books, relying on their 100% digital video lessons and practice problem explanations to carry the instruction.

-On the flip side, I must note how good Blueprint’s classes are.
+This is another black and white category given the Blueprint’s classes are top notch.
 Blueprint engages some of the best instructors we’ve come across to teach their live online classes.
 These live classes take learning to a whole new level as the class lessons really get into the weeds of some of the more difficult concepts, and you can always stop and ask questions.